nuxeo/nuxeo-platform-faceted-search/README.txt

 How to deploy it
 ----------------

-Copy the nuxeo-platform-faceted-search-jsf and nuxeo-platform-faceted-search-dm jars to your Nuxeo 5.4.
+Copy the nuxeo-platform-faceted-search-api, nuxeo-platform-faceted-search-jsf and nuxeo-platform-faceted-search-dm jars to your Nuxeo 5.4.